 Often newcomers “fly under the radar” of society, and they may be stereotyped as economically disadvantaged, users of public assistance, and challenged by lack of English and knowledge of how to “fit in.”
 Our presentation will highlight the skills that refugees and immigrants bring with them to America, and the contributions they are making as artists, musicians, performers, and cultural leaders.

 CHS is partnering with the Asylum Hill Neighborhood Association’s Welcoming Committee to produce the event.
 Georges Annan-Kingsley, a Hartford-based artist originally from Ivory Coast, will serve as the evening’s emcee.
 Performances will include drummers, dancers, and singers from Cote d’Ivoire, Congo, and Nepal.
 A reception, art show, and marketplace featuring local newcomer artists will precede the storytelling.
 Throughout the evening, audience members can meet the artists, talk one-on-one with the speakers, and dance with the performers.

-The event is supported by the Greater Hartford Arts Council’s United Arts Campaign and the United Way Community Campaign, the National Endowment for the Arts, and the CT Office of the Arts/DECD.
+The event is supported by the Greater Hartford Arts Council’s United Arts Campaign with major support from the Hartford Foundation for Public Giving, the National Endowment for the Arts, and the CT Office of the Arts/DECD.